dvdasari/dv2.github.io/_posts/2014-09-08-setup-sidekiq-in-production-using-vlad.markdown

 ---
 layout: post
-title:  "Setup Sidekiq in production using VLAD"
+title:  Setup Sidekiq in production using VLAD
 date:   2014-09-08 19:35:03 -0500
+comments: true
-categories: sidekiq vlad
+keywords: sidekiq vlad
+description: Setup Sidekiq in production using VLAD
 ---

 Here is the official documentation for Sidekiq deployment